docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 !!! attention "Sensitive Data"

     For storing OpenDKIM keys, TLS certificates or any sort of sensitive data, you should be using `Secret`s.
-You can mount secrets like `ConfigMaps` and use them the same way.
+You can mount secrets like `ConfigMap`s and use them the same way.

 ## Exposing your Mailserver to the Outside World

 The more difficult part with K8s is to expose a deployed mailserver to the outside world.
 K8s provides multiple ways for doing that; each has downsides and complexity.
 The major problem with exposing the mailserver to outside world in K8s is to [preserve the real client IP][k8s-service-source-ip].
 The real client IP is required by the mailserver for performing IP-based SPF checks and spam checks.
 If you do not require SPF checks for incoming mails, you may disable them in your [Postfix configuration][docs-postfix] by dropping the line that states `check_policy_service unix:private/policyd-spf`.

-The easiest approaches were covered above, using `#!yaml externalTrafficPolicy: Local`, which disables the service proxy, but makes the service local as well (which does not scale).
+The easiest approach was covered above, using `#!yaml externalTrafficPolicy: Local`, which disables the service proxy, but makes the service local as well (which does not scale).
 This approach only works when you are given the correct (that is, a public and routable) IP address by a load balancer (like MetalLB).
 In this sense, the approach above is similar to the next example below.
-We want to provide you with a few alternatives too.
+We want to provide you with a few alternatives too. **But** we also want to communicate the idea of another simple method: you could use a load-balancer without an external IP and DNAT the network traffic to the mail server.
+After all, this does not interfere with SPF checks because it keeps the origin IP address.
+If no dedicated external IP address is available, you could try the latter approach, if one is available, use the former.

 ### External IPs Service